KhartesViewer/khartes/README.md

 As the programmer, I know how khartes works internally.
 However, I only have a few hours experience as a user of the software.
-The advice that follows is based on this experience, but thes suggestions should not be treated as something engraved in stone, more like something written in water-based ink on papyrus.
+The advice that follows is based on this experience, but these suggestions should not be treated as something engraved in stone, more like something written on papyrus in water-based ink.

 **Step 0**, before you start working, is to choose the area to segment.
 For your first attempt, you should start with a sheet that is clealy separated from its neighbors; no need to dive into the deep end.
-For your next attempt, you mighgt want to start with a sheet that is separated on one side.
-Keep in mind that after you have created a fragment for one sheet, you can view that fragment even while working on the next sheet, as a kind of guide.
+For your next attempt, you might want to start with a sheet that is separated on one side from its neighbors.
+Keep in mind that after you
+have created a fragment for one sheet, you can view that fragment even while working on the next sheet, as a kind of guide.
 So one strategy is to work on a series of sheets that are parallel to each other, starting with the easiest.

+There are some areas in the scroll data volume that I consider too difficult.
+In these areas, fragments appear, disappear, and merge into each other in a way that seems impossible to track, no matter what software is used.
+If you try working in these areas, prepare to be frustrated.
+And please don't blame khartes for your frustration!

-**Step 1:** Start in an easy area, picking some points on the inline (top window) and crossline (middle window) slices.
+**Step 1:** Start in an easy area of your sheet, picking some points on the inline (top window) and crossline (middle window) slices.
 This will create a diamond-shaped area in the fragment viewer (right-hand window).
 Make sure you are happy with what you see